 The JPMorgan case involves securitizations by JPMorgan, Washington Mutual and Bear Stearns, according to court papers.
 JPMorgan acquired Washington Mutual in 2008.

-The top issuers of mortgage securities without government backing in 2005 included Bank of America (BAC)’s Countrywide Financial unit, GMAC, Bear Stearns and Washington Mutual, according to trade publication Inside MBS & ABS.
+The top issuers of mortgage securities without government backing in 2005 included Bank of America (BAC:US)’s Countrywide Financial unit, GMAC, Bear Stearns and Washington Mutual, according to trade publication Inside MBS & ABS.
 Total volume for the top 10 issuers was $672 billion.